SwiftERM Hyper-personalisation for ecommerce email marketing

 Growth strategies for companies

 Select the right Technology.
-Technological advances such as direct to consumer services, advanced advertising, and audience-based DMPs created new opportunities for companies to grow and reach their audiences.
-There is no need to wait or lament over missing one’s favorite brands or products.
+Technological advances such as direct-to-consumer services, advanced advertising, and audience-based DMPs created new opportunities for companies to grow and reach their audiences.
+There is no need to wait or lament over missing one’s favourite brands or products.

 Ironically, a good customer experience presents challenges, too — when consumers have a positive experience with one brand, they expect that level of experience in all future interactions, with all brands.